billstclair/kakuro-master/README.md

 It's live at [kakuro-dojo.com](https://kakuro-dojo.com/).

+Links to the iOS and Android app stores are at [GibGoyGames.com](https://gibgoygames.com/).

 Code is in the `src` directory, scripts in the `bin` directory.

 Due to its port, which it uses to save game state, you cannot develop with `elm-reactor`.